observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 </details>

-### 🐳 Configure Deployment
+### 🐳 Deploy auto-instrumented Applications

-For the service to properly connect to the Collector, there are a few environment variables that need to be set.
-For now, let's only set the mandatory ones.

-In the case of the Java agent, not much is needed.
+Now that we have the collector deployed, let's redeploy our new shiny auto-instrumented services ✨.

+Remember the the environment variables you looked up to configure the SDK?
+Now its time to use those and pass them into your deployment.
+In cas you are stuck, just open the section below to see what the update deployment manifest should look like.

 <details markdown="1">
 <summary>🔦 Deployment yaml for auto-instrumentation <code>devices-api</code> service</summary>

-TODO: There are two new variables `OTEL_EXPORTER_OTLP_ENDPOINT` and `OTEL_LOGS_EXPORTER`.

 ```yaml
 kind: Deployment